Representation zeta functions of self-similar branched groups

 \begin{defn} Let $B$ be a finite group.
-A \emph{$B$-representation triple} is a pair $\Theta=(\rho,f)$ with $\rho\in\widehat N$ and $f:G\to B$ with kernel $N$, such that $\rho$ is inert in $G$. \end{defn} (The reader may wonder why they are called triples and not pairs.
+A \emph{$B$-representation triple} is a pair $\Theta=(\rho,f)$, with $f\colon G\to B$ a homomorphism with kernel $N$ and $\rho\in\widehat N$ a representation that is inert in $G$. \end{defn} (The reader may wonder why they are called triples and not pairs.
 Isaacs' original definition involves triples $(\chi,N,G)$ with $\chi$ an $N$-character that is inert in $G$.
 We explicitly add a marking by a group $B$ to the data, and remove $B$, $G$ and $N$ from the notation.)

 We introduce the following terminology: for a $B$-representation triple $\Theta=(\rho,f)$, its \emph{source} is $\src(\Theta):=\src(f):=G$; its \emph{image} is $\img(\Theta):=\img(f):=f(G)\le B$; its \emph{representation} is $\rho(\Theta):=\rho$; its \emph{marking} is $f(\Theta):=f$.
 If $\Theta=(\rho,f)$, we also define $\Theta^\vee=(\rho^\vee,f)$ the triple with same marking but contragredient representation.